 Part D often has an income-adjusted premium, with higher premiums for those in higher income brackets.

-Medicare Advantage plans offer various options that vary based on the network of healthcare providers they offer and how payment for services works.
+There are multiple types of Medicare Advantage (Part C) plans, which vary depending on the network of healthcare professionals they offer and how payment for services works.

-Health Maintenance Organizations (HMOs): Typically, the plan holder can only receive care from providers in a specified network, except for emergency treatment and out-of-area urgent or dialysis care.
+With an HMO, the plan holder typically can receive care only from healthcare professionals in a specified network, except for emergency treatment and out-of-area urgent care or dialysis care.

-Some plans may have Point of Service (POS) options in which the individual can receive out-of-network treatment.
+Some plans may have point-of-service (POS) options that allow the person to receive out-of-network treatment.

-This applies to both in-network and out-of-network healthcare providers.
+This applies to both in-network and out-of-network healthcare professionals.
 However, out-of-network care incurs additional costs.

-Private fee-for-service plans (PFFS) Administrators determine what the insurer pays for doctor and hospital coverage, and what the plan holder must pay.
+For this type of plan, administrators determine what the insurer pays for doctor and hospital coverage and what the plan holder must pay.

-There is no need to choose a primary care doctor or receive a referral to see a specialist in this type of plan.
-If the plan has a network, costs are lower than seeking treatment out-of-network.
+A person does not need to choose a primary care doctor or obtain a referral to see a specialist.
+If the plan has a network, in-network treatment costs are lower than out-of-network costs.

-Medicare savings accounts (MSA) MSAs consist of two parts, a high-deductible plan and a tax-free savings account dedicated to healthcare costs.
+An MSA consists of two parts: a high deductible plan and a tax-free savings account dedicated to healthcare costs.

 The deductible depends on the individual plan, and a person must purchase Medicare Part D to receive prescription drug coverage.